A unified analysis of a class of proximal bundle methods for solving hybrid convex composite optimization problems: The GPB Framework

-We make some basic remarks about GPB.
-First, we refer to it as a framework since it does not completely specify how some algorithmic quantities are generated.
-The framework rather gives minimal conditions on these quantities which enable us to establish complexity bounds for all algorithms contained on it in a unified manner.
-Second, two possible ways of choosing the bundle function $\Gamma_{j+1}$ in a serious update are: 1) $\Gamma_{j+1}=\ell_f(\cdot;x_j)+h$, and 2) $\Gamma_{j+1}=\max\{\Gamma_j, \ell_f(\cdot;x_j)+h\}$.
-Third, three possible concrete ways of choosing $\Gamma_{j+1}$ in a null update have been discussed in (E1)-(E3).
-Fourth, $y_{j+1}$ is the best (in terms of $\phi_{j+1}^\lam$ value) among the set of points $\{y_{\ell_0}, x_{\ell_0+1}, \ldots, x_{j+1}\}$ where $\ell_0$ denotes the largest serious index less than or equal to $ j+1$.
+In words, all prox-centers in the $k$-th cycle is equal to the most recent serious iterate.
+Fourth, schemes (E1)-(E3) in the previous subsection provide three possible concrete ways of implementing the BU blackbox in step 1.
 Fifth, although GPB does not specify a termination criterion for the sake of shortness, all iteration-complexity bounds established in this paper are relative to the effort of obtaining a $\bar \varepsilon$-solution of \eqref{eq:ProbIntro}.
 Finally, although iteration-complexity bounds for GPB can also be established for other termination criteria (see for example Section 6 of \cite{liang2020proximal}), we have omitted the details of their derivation for the sake of shortness.

+We now make some observations about possible simple ways of choosing the bundle function $\Gamma_{j}$ in a serious update.
+Specifically, two simple ways are: 1) $\Gamma_{j}=\ell_f(\cdot;x_{j-1})+h$, and 2) $\Gamma_{j}=\max\{\Gamma_{j-1}, \ell_f(\cdot;x_{j-1})+h\}$.
+Moreover, under the assumption that every call to BU during a null update is carried out using (E2) (resp., (E3)), another way to obtain $\Gamma_{j}$ during a serious update is to also use update (E2) (resp., (E3)).
+In view of the observation in the second last paragraph in Subsection \ref{subsec:update}, it follows that the latter way yields a bundle function $\Gamma_{j}$ satisfying \eqref{ineq:require}.